forestdb/forestdb.org/models/2025-problang-comparison-class.md

 In order to do so, it itemizes each utterance/subordinate-group combination, and then runs the pragmatic listener over each combination (which leads us to run the L₁ over 6 different combinations).
 Next, over each combination, it extracts the marginal probability that the L₁ listener assigns to the speaker using the superordinate comparison class.

-In running the function, it will return a probability distribution marginalized over the states “tall” and “short,” showing the probability that a certain subordinate class would considered tall or short compared to the superordinate population.
+In running the function, it will return a probability distribution marginalized over the states “tall” and “short,” showing the probability that a certain subordinate class would be considered tall or short compared to the superordinate population.

 ~~~~ norun
 var exptConditions = [